CLEP / History of the United States I

 Explanation: Between 1845 and 1855 more than 1.5 million adults and children left Ireland and immigrated to America.
 The reason for the immigration was disease has devastated Ireland's potato crops, leaving millions without food, desperately poor, and many were suffering from starvation and disease.
 The Potato Famine killed more than 1 million people in five years and generated great bitterness and anger at the British for providing too little help to their Irish subjects.

-Correct Answer: A. Permanent foreign alliances
+Correct Answer: D. Permanent foreign alliances

 Explanation: Because George Washington was a good student of history, he had seen how most of the wars in Europe and their colonies started out as a quarrel between two powers, but they quickly dragged in their allies into the fight, which had nothing to do with how it started.
 Washington did not want the United States to be dragged into someone else's wars every decade or so, like it had been during it's colonial status.

-Correct Answer: E. Thomas Jefferson
+Correct Answer: D. Thomas Jefferson

 Explanation: One of Jefferson's most notable achievements as president was the acquisition of the Louisiana Territory for the bargain price of less than three cents an acre.
 American expansion westward into the new lands began immediately.
 On April 30, 1812, exactly nine years after the Louisiana Purchase agreement was made, the first state to be carved from the territory, Louisiana, was admitted at the 18th state.

-Correct Answer: A. Uncle Tom's Cabin
+Correct Answer: E. Uncle Tom's Cabin

 Explanation: Harriet Beecher Stowe wrote “Uncle Tom's Cabin” as a direct response to the passing of the Fugitive Slave Bill.
 The Fugitive Slave Bill established strict requirements for all states and territories to arrest runaway slaves and return them to the South.
 Infuriated by the Bill, abolitionists, like Stowe, were upset that they were forced to comply with something in which they opposed.
 The writing style and plot of the book were intensely emotional for contemporary audiences, leading to many people who had previously been apathetic and even hostile toward blacks and abolitionists to become more receptive towards antislavery views.